 An untiring dedication and commitment to women’s breast health—this is what women and their families in Virginia can expect when they seek out breast care services at the University of Virginia’s Division of Breast Imaging.
 Our dedicated team of physicians, nurses, and technologists provide patients with a comprehensive, high quality, and individually tailored evaluation for early detection and diagnosis of breast disease.
 Our Breast Care Center is the only facility in Virginia combining surgery and breast imaging.
 And unlike many other facilities, radiologists in our Breast Care Center work exclusively with breast imaging—rendering a quality of care unmatched in the area.

 The Division is fully equipped with the latest technology, offering the full range of breast cancer screening procedures and services: clinical consultation, screening and diagnostic mammography, tomosynthesis, breast ultrasound, breast MRI, galactography, and image-guided interventional procedures.
 Core biopsies are performed under ultrasound, stereotactic, and MRI guidance.
 Digital mammography services are also available.
-We perform approximately 17,000 mammograms, 2,500 breast ultrasounds, and 800 interventional breast procedures per year at three locations.
+We perform approximately 16,000 mammograms, 2,900 breast ultrasounds, 800 breast MRIs and 1,200 interventional breast procedures per year.
 Coordinated through the UVA Cancer Center (a National Cancer Institute Designated Cancer Center), the University of Virginia also has a mobile mammography coach that can perform screening mammograms at worksites and outlying community locations.

 The Department of Radiology and Medical Imaging offers qualified physicians a one-year non-tenured breast imaging instructorship.
 Candidates must have an MD or equivalent and successfully completed a residency in diagnostic radiology at an ACGME accredited institution.
 More >